Out-of-School Time at CYC

 + ACADEMIC SUPPORT

-At CYC, we define these non-cognitive 21st century skills as the Four C’s: communication, critical thinking, collaboration, and creativity.
+At CYC, we define these non-cognitive skills as the Four C’s: communication, critical thinking, collaboration, and creativity.

-For every age group within our Centers, we create project-based learning opportunities that fuse academics with non-cognitive skill development so children can thrive in school, their communities, and ultimately the workforce.
-Whether our children are engineering a robot in the Maker Lab, scaling the climbing wall, or creating a galaxy drawing in chalk, they are discovering and experiencing their unique potential.
+For every age group within our Centers, we create project-based learning opportunities that fuse academics with non-cognitive skill development so children can thrive wherever they are.
+Whether our children are engineering a robot in the Maker Lab, on a high-ropes course field trip, or creating a galaxy drawing in chalk, they are discovering and experiencing their unique potential.

 Everyday from 3-4PM, our talented staff also provides homework help for all subjects and ages.